-A standard operating procedure (SOP) should be a clear and accurate representation of an existing procedure or process, preferably set out in the format of a stepwise guide.
+An SOP should be a clear and accurate representation of an existing procedure or process, preferably set out in the format of a stepwise guide.
 SOPs should be understandable to enable new staff to follow a procedure from beginning to end.

 They should be detailed enough to ensure uniformity between staff in the performance of a specific function and should be followed to the letter by all staff who have been appropriately trained.

-People undertaking the processes should be involved in developing the SOPs to ensure that the written procedures reflect actual practices.
+People undertaking the processes should be involved in developing the SOPs to ensure that the written procedures reflect actual practices; however, the author of an SOP should not also be the only person who reviews it.
 Regular review of SOPs will help to prevent incremental departure from written processes with passing time and allow establishments to identify improvements.
 Establishments should introduce a system to record that staff have read and understood SOPs.